The Rise of BECCS: A Net-Zero Necessity?

 Current State of Deployment

 While IPCC models rely heavily on BECCS to model pathways to net-zero, actual deployment has been slow.
-However, 2025-2026 has seen significant acceleration.
+However, recent years have seen significant acceleration, with BECCS credits dominating the durable carbon removal market.

-- The Drax Project (UK): The Drax Power Station in North Yorkshire is piloting one of the world's largest BECCS projects, aiming to capture 8 million tonnes of CO2 annually by 2030.
+- The Drax Project (UK): The Drax Power Station in North Yorkshire is advancing one of the world's largest BECCS projects, aiming to capture 8 million tonnes of CO2 annually in the early 2030s [^1].

-- Stockholm Exergi (Sweden): Their bio-cogeneration plant is targeting potential negative emissions of 800,000 tonnes per year.
+- Stockholm Exergi (Sweden): With a final investment decision made in early 2026, their bio-cogeneration plant is targeting negative emissions of 800,000 tonnes per year by late 2028, backed by sales to Microsoft and the EU Innovation Fund [^2].

-- Corn Ethanol in the US: Facilities like the Illinois Industrial Carbon Capture Storage project are capturing biogenic CO2 from fermentation, which is cheaper and purer than flue gas capture.
+- Corn Ethanol in the US: Facilities like the ADM Illinois Industrial Carbon Capture Storage project are capturing biogenic CO2 from fermentation, which is cheaper and purer than flue gas capture [^3].

 The Controversies